ITensor/ITensors.jl/docs/src/AdvancedUsageGuide.md

 We recommend the package [OhMyREPL](https://kristofferc.github.io/OhMyREPL.jl/latest/) which adds syntax highlighting to the Julia REPL.

+## Make a small project based on ITensors.jl

-Once you start to have longer code, you will want to put your code into a file.
+Once you start to have longer code, you will want to put your code into one or more files.
 For example, you may have a short script with one or more functions based on ITensors.jl:
 ```
 # my_itensor_script.jl